the life line types

 The Long Life Line

 1. A long steady line shows vitality, routine, stability, motivation and someone who perhaps does not need to depend on anyone or anything.
-They have strong family roots and tend to stick close to their family traditions.
+They have strong family roots and stick close to their traditions.
 Most tend to know exactly what they want from life.
 The long line without branches or deviations suggests little change in life.
 It is easier to read a long life line because potential disturbances are recorded in the timeline.
 A thick, long, well-defined and unmarked line depicts a reliable and robust nature.
 They are grounded with strong family roots and like to settle down in one place.
 They usually know what they want in life.
-The downside with this type of line is that the person may not be open to change or not be aware of things such as health issues that might come by surprise.
+The downside with this type of line is that the person may not be open to change or unaware of things such as health issues that might come by surprise.

 Short life line

 2. The short life line is common in the hands of those who don’t specifically follow family traditions.
 It shows a freedom-loving individual who is not so strict on routine.
 It is as if the path of life is not set, either through circumstance or conscious decision.
-This attitude might have come from a family that is not settled, or even a broken family (the parents).
+This attitude might have come from a family that is not settled or even a broken family (the parents).
 A short life line can appear ‘weak,’ so for someone with this line, finding a place to settle down and sticking to a routine and setting goals, strengthens a weak life line.
 The type of work or hobbies you have can also affect the shape and length of the line.
 People with a short life line tend to have an air of uncertainty around them.
 They might be unclear about their goals in life or get bored easily.

 broken life line